-- 4.16.15 If a floor has a service opening (for stairs, conveyor, forklift access or similar installation) which is not used as part of an escape route and which is fitted with a fire shutter, the floor may be treated as a fire separation. - 4.16.16 The fire shutter shall be automatically activated by a signal from a smoke detector. - 4.16.17 A fire shutter shall include a device to retard the rate of closing to no more than 150 mm per second.
+4.16.15 A service opening in a fire separation (for stairs, conveyor, forklift access or similar installation) which is not used as part of an escape route may be fitted with a fire shutter.

+- 4.16.16 The fire shutter shall be automatically activated by a signal from a smoke detector. - 4.16.17 A fire shutter shall include a device to retard the rate of closing to no more than 150 mm per second.